TY - JOUR

 Y1 - 2022/4/28

-N2 - The core-shell acrylic emulsion was prepared by semicontinuous seeded emulsion polymerization with acrylic monomers as the main raw materials and the octafluoropentyl methacrylate (OFPMA) as modified monomers.
-And the influence of OFPMA on the hydrophobicity, thermal stability and mechanical properties of acrylic emulsion film was investigated.
-Fourier transform infrared spectroscopy (FTIR) analysis and X-ray photoelectron spectroscopy (XPS) all indicated that the OFPMA was successfully introduced to the acrylic emulsion.
-TEM image shows that the emulsion particles have a core-shell structure.
-The addition of OFPMA reduces the water absorption rate (3.2 %) of the coating film and improves its water resistance.
-Contact angle of coating surface increased from 80.7° to 90.7°.
-Moreover, TGA curves showed that the addition of OFPMA increased the initial decomposition temperature of the polymer from 355 ℃ to 370 ℃.
-Additionally, with the addition of OFPMA, the mechanical properties of modified polymers were also improved compared to pure acrylic resin.
-The application of the core-shell structure reduces the amount of fluorine-containing acrylic monomers, reduces environmental pollution, and improves economic benefits.
-This study provides a kind of environmentally friendly waterborne acrylic resin and a simple method for optimizing the performance of waterborne resins.
+N2 - The core-shell acrylic emulsion was synthesized by a semicontinuous seeded emulsion polymerization with acrylate monomers as the main materials and octafluoropentyl methacrylate (OFPMA) as modified monomers.
+The influences of OFPMA on the hydrophobicity, thermal stability and mechanical properties of acrylic latex film were investigated.
+Fourier transform infrared spectroscopy (FTIR) analysis and X-ray photoelectron spectroscopy (XPS) indicated that the OFPMA was successfully incorporated into the acrylic resin chain.
+Transmission electron microscope (TEM) image showed a core-shell structure of the emulsion particles.
+The addition of OFPMA reduced the water absorption ratio (3.2 wt%) of the latex film and improved its water resistance.
+Contact angle of coating film surface increased from 80.7° to 90.7°.
+Moreover, TGA curves showed that the addition of OFPMA increased the initial decomposition temperature of the polymer from 355 to 370 °C. Additionally, with the addition of OFPMA, the tensile strength of modified polymers was also improved to 7.77 MPa compared to pure acrylic resin.
+The application of the core-shell structure can reduce the amount of fluorine-containing acrylic monomers and environmental pollution, and improve economic benefits.
+This study provides a new kind of environmentally friendly waterborne acrylic resin and a simple method for optimizing the performance of waterborne resins.

-AB - The core-shell acrylic emulsion was prepared by semicontinuous seeded emulsion polymerization with acrylic monomers as the main raw materials and the octafluoropentyl methacrylate (OFPMA) as modified monomers.
-And the influence of OFPMA on the hydrophobicity, thermal stability and mechanical properties of acrylic emulsion film was investigated.
-Fourier transform infrared spectroscopy (FTIR) analysis and X-ray photoelectron spectroscopy (XPS) all indicated that the OFPMA was successfully introduced to the acrylic emulsion.
-TEM image shows that the emulsion particles have a core-shell structure.
-The addition of OFPMA reduces the water absorption rate (3.2 %) of the coating film and improves its water resistance.
-Contact angle of coating surface increased from 80.7° to 90.7°.
-Moreover, TGA curves showed that the addition of OFPMA increased the initial decomposition temperature of the polymer from 355 ℃ to 370 ℃.
-Additionally, with the addition of OFPMA, the mechanical properties of modified polymers were also improved compared to pure acrylic resin.
-The application of the core-shell structure reduces the amount of fluorine-containing acrylic monomers, reduces environmental pollution, and improves economic benefits.
-This study provides a kind of environmentally friendly waterborne acrylic resin and a simple method for optimizing the performance of waterborne resins.
+AB - The core-shell acrylic emulsion was synthesized by a semicontinuous seeded emulsion polymerization with acrylate monomers as the main materials and octafluoropentyl methacrylate (OFPMA) as modified monomers.
+The influences of OFPMA on the hydrophobicity, thermal stability and mechanical properties of acrylic latex film were investigated.
+Fourier transform infrared spectroscopy (FTIR) analysis and X-ray photoelectron spectroscopy (XPS) indicated that the OFPMA was successfully incorporated into the acrylic resin chain.
+Transmission electron microscope (TEM) image showed a core-shell structure of the emulsion particles.
+The addition of OFPMA reduced the water absorption ratio (3.2 wt%) of the latex film and improved its water resistance.
+Contact angle of coating film surface increased from 80.7° to 90.7°.
+Moreover, TGA curves showed that the addition of OFPMA increased the initial decomposition temperature of the polymer from 355 to 370 °C. Additionally, with the addition of OFPMA, the tensile strength of modified polymers was also improved to 7.77 MPa compared to pure acrylic resin.
+The application of the core-shell structure can reduce the amount of fluorine-containing acrylic monomers and environmental pollution, and improve economic benefits.
+This study provides a new kind of environmentally friendly waterborne acrylic resin and a simple method for optimizing the performance of waterborne resins.

 KW - Core-shell structure